National Security and the Impacts of Climate Change

 Climate change has been linked to extreme weather events, movement of climate refugees, increases in transmission of infectious diseases, and food and water insecurity.
 These destabilising events could have major impacts on Australia’s national security, and coordination and collaboration between researchers, government agencies and industry will be required to meaningfully address these impacts.

-Questions covered will include:
+Questions covered included:

-- What might be the key characteristics of an effective Whole-of-Government approach to climate adaptation and security?
+• What might be the key characteristics of an effective Whole-of-Government approach to climate adaptation and security?

-- What additional resources, or reorientation of resources would be needed for an effective nationally coordinated climate adaptation and security strategy?
+• What additional resources, or reorientation of resources would be needed for an effective nationally coordinated climate adaptation and security strategy?

-- Which international partners should Australian Government seek to cooperate with to enhance climate resilience for national security?
+• Which international partners should Australian Government seek to cooperate with to enhance climate resilience for national security?

-The aim of this event is to enable creative collisions of researchers and practitioners from different disciplines, with the hope of fostering a community of interest that can continue building on the ideas discussed on the night.
+The aim of this event was to enable creative collisions of researchers and practitioners from different disciplines, with the hope of fostering a community of interest that can continue building on the ideas discussed on the night.